Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4550/

 ### How to use Sunburst
-This visualisation expects tabular data, with any amount of text/category columns, but the last column must be a numerical value.
+This visualisation expects tabular data, with any amount of text/category columns, but the last column must be a numerical value.<br>
 Null or blank columns are allowed before the final column to create a more "sunburst-y" visualization.

 The typical search uses `stats` command like so:
 ```